hcoona/POJ-Solutions/ReadMe.md

 Arbitrary precision arithmatic problem.
 The key point is to calculate the exponentiation by the equation shown below:

 ![R^{n}=\lbrace{}R\times{}R^{n-1},\when{}\text{$n$ is odd}\or{}R^{n/2}\times{}R^{n/2},\when{}\text{$n$ is even}](images/1001.png)

+## 1018 --- Communication Network

+Click [here](http://poj.org/problem?id=1018) to see the question.

+Enumerating all possible bandwidths and finding the lowest price for each bandwidth could simplify this question.